For everyone wanting to know more about hidden non-vegan food and ingredients in your food

 What is Lard?

-Lard is a semi-solid fat derived from the fatty tissues of pigs.
-It is obtained by rendering or melting the fat, separating it from the other components.
-It is used in traditional cooking and baking in many cultures.
+Lard originates from the fatty tissues of pigs, where it’s obtained by rendering or melting the fat, separating it from other components.
+Many cultures use it in traditional cooking and baking.
 It imparts a unique flavour and texture to dishes.

 Where can you find Lard?